clockspot/arduino-clock/README.md

 The alarm is always shown in 24h format so you can tell AM from PM.

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
-* When the alarm sounds, press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
+  * If your clock has an **Alt button** and it’s [set as the alarm preset](#the-alt-button), it will switch the alarm as well – so you can display and switch the alarm with a few presses of a single button.
 * **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
 In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
-The [Alt button](#the-alt-button) can be set to toggle the skip setting.
+* When the alarm sounds, press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
+  * In **Fibonacci mode** (see [options menu](#options-menu)), snooze does not take effect; any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.

 ### Countdown Timer